cmpsc-481-s22-m1/CASTanet/README.md

 ## Running CASTanet

-CASTanet is a fully-functional tool with a dynamic command line interface, built with the user in mind.
+CASTanet is a fully-functional tool with a dynamic command line interface, and is built with the user in mind.
 To run the CASTanet CLI, in the home directory of your local, cloned repository and type the command: